kubo/ruby-oci8/docs/timeout-parameters.md

 The first two parameters `tcp_connect_timeout` and `outbound_connect_timeout` are applied only to [connect descriptors][connect descriptor] using [Easy Connect Naming Method][EZCONNECT].
-If you use easy connect naming method without any of `port`, `service_name`, `server` and `instance_name`, you need to use `//host` to distinguish it from a net service name.
+If you use easy connect naming method without any of `port`, `service_name`, `server` and `instance_name`, you need to use `//host` to distinguish it from a net service name in `tnsnames.ora`.
+If you need these parameters without using easy connect naming, add equivalent parameters [CONNECT_TIMEOUT] and/or [TRANSPORT_CONNECT_TIMEOUT] in your `tnsname.ora` instead.

 The next two parameters `send_timeout` and `recv_timeout` are available on Oracle 11g client or upper.
 These parameters can be changed by {OCI8#send_timeout=} and/or {OCI8#recv_timeout=}